La Révolution française (film): Plot

-Robespierre confers with Danton and considers a new Revolutionary Tribunal, despite them being branded as dictators.
-Marat is brought before the tribunal on charges of inciting public hysteria and is acquitted, as Danton knew he would be.
-However, Danton drives out the Girondins from his office, including Brissot.
-In another conference with Robespierre, Danton announces that he wants Brissot executed.
-Armed citizens surround the Convention and drive out Brissot and his supporters.
+Robespierre and Danton consider a new Revolutionary Tribunal as Marat is brought to trial for public agitation, though he is acquitted.
+At the bidding of the Paris Commune, armed citizens surround the Convention and drive out Brissot and his supporters.
 Soon after, a young woman named Charlotte Corday hears a speech criticizing and denouncing Marat, and decides to act.
-She manages to get into Marat's room and stabs him whilst he is writing for a newspaper in his bathtub, killing him instantly.
-During Marat's funeral, Robespierre proposes new granaries for the starving populace to resounding support (Corday is afterward executed offscreen).
+She enters Marat's room and stabs him whilst he is writing for a newspaper in his bathtub, killing him instantly.
+During Marat's funeral, Robespierre proposes new granaries for the starving populace.